gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 - scalability: the application has to be scalable depending on the current load in order to handle an always changing amount of connections and requests

 ## 5. Mockup

-According to the design decision and to better understande how the user interface the application we made some changes in the mock-ups presentated in the RASD document in the section 3.A.1.
+According to the design decisions and to better understand how the users should interface with the application we made some changes in the mock-ups presented in the <a href="https://github.com/gianmarco27/Poggi-Stagliano-Stucchi/blob/master/RASD/RASD%20v2.md#a1-user-interfaces">RASD document at the section 3.A.1</a>.

 ## 6. Effort Table

 ## 7. Reference Documents

-<ul><li>Specification document "A.Y.2018-2019 Software Engineering 2 Mandatory Project</li><li>Slides-"Design"</li><li>Slides-"VerificationAndValidation TestingTechniques"</li><li>Slides-"Architecture and Design in Practice"</li></ul>
+<ul><li>Specification document "A.Y.2018-2019 Software Engineering 2 Mandatory Project</li><li>Slides - "Design"</li><li>Slides - "VerificationAndValidation TestingTechniques"</li><li>Slides - "Architecture and Design in Practice"</li></ul>